Edoniah21/Resi-FIT-App/README.md

 		- Add information to website from Github README to flesh out website
 - Links directing users toward library of documents/books suggestive of user standing or progression towards reaching defined goal - 1 day - 1 story point
 	- Developer Task
-		-Create a section on the resources page that will house the links to the materials and add the links to that section.
+		- Create a section on the resources page that will house the links to the materials and add the links to that section.
 Ensure the links are working.
 - Glossary of Strategy references focused on potential market downturn - 1 day - 1 story point
 	- Developer Task
-		-Create a section on the resources page titled "Strategy References" or something of the like that will have the links to the materials describing the strategies.
+		- Create a section on the resources page titled "Strategy References" or something of the like that will have the links to the materials describing the strategies.
 - Link or repository for educational material 1 day - 1 story point
 	- Developer Task
-		-Create a section on the resources page that will have links to this broader category of information.
+		- Create a section on the resources page that will have links to this broader category of information.

 Daily Scrum #2 - 11/9/2022